-- Inspection and audit;
+- inspection and audit;

-- Statutory consultations;
+- statutory consultations;

-- Undertaking enforcement activities as appropriate; and
+- undertaking enforcement activities as appropriate; and

-- Carrying out activities associated with Higher Risk Residential Buildings (HRRBs); - Reducing unwanted fire signals.
+- carrying out activities associated with Higher Risk Residential Buildings (HRRBs);

+- reducing unwanted fire signals.

-The key elements of this strategy are; -
+The key elements of this strategy are:

-- Engaging with Businesses to ensure employees and the public are safe in the workplace, not becoming a burden for business, but the Service is viewed as a partner to business in ensuring public safety; - Operating a Risk Based Inspection Programme (RBIP), which identified areas for priority and ensures the Service Protection actives are proportionate to risk; - Enforcement where necessary the Service will use the powers of legal enforcement and prosecution, where this is appropriate to ensure public safety; - Responding to all statutory consultations within the required timeframes and, wherever possible, provide timely and accurate advice to those who request it. - Ensuring that the Service maintains an adequate number of trained and skilled staff to achieve other elements of this strategy, including having effective succession planning processes in place. - Having effective assurance processes are put in place to ensure that our Protection function is fit for purpose and delivering against the Fire and Rescue Plan.
+- engaging with businesses to ensure employees and the public are safe in the workplace, not becoming a burden for business, but our Service is viewed as a partner to business in ensuring public safety; - operating a Risk Based Inspection Programme (RBIP), which identified areas for priority and ensures our service protection actives are proportionate to risk; - enforcement where necessary our Service will use the powers of legal enforcement and prosecution, where this is appropriate to ensure public safety; - responding to all statutory consultations within the required timeframes and, wherever possible, provide timely and accurate advice to those who request it; - ensuring our Service maintains an adequate number of trained and skilled staff to achieve other elements of this strategy, including having effective succession planning processes in place; - having effective assurance processes are put in place to ensure that our protection function is fit for purpose and delivering against the Fire and Rescue Plan.

-Purpose and scope of Strategy
+Purpose and scope of this strategy

-This strategy outlines how ECFRS will carry out its statutory duty to enforce compliance with fire safety law.
+This strategy outlines how our Service will carry out its statutory duty to enforce compliance with fire safety law.
 The strategy broadly aligns to the work streams of the Protection and Business Safety Committee of the National Fire Chiefs Council (NFCC).

-This Protection Strategy sets out how ECFRS will support businesses and other employers to meet their legal requirements, enhance safety and subsequently support economic growth.
-The strategy is built around the legislative framework provided by the Regulatory Reform (Fire Safety Order), the Health and Safety at Work Act (1974) and the Fire and Rescue Services Act (2004).
+This protection strategy sets out how we will support businesses and other employers to meet their legal requirements, enhance safety and subsequently support economic growth.
+We have built this strategy around the legislative framework provided by the Regulatory Reform (Fire Safety Order), the Health and Safety at Work Act (1974) and the Fire and Rescue Services Act (2004).
 The document articulates the context of the Community Risk Management Strategy and Service Delivery Framework to provide a holistic approach.